rfruesmer/jsms/README.md

 The original use case for this project was the need to combine two partly redundant messaging solutions - one being a mediator and the other being an embedded Chromium browser - into one centralized messaging service.

-It can be used right out of the box in terms of an in-process mediator/event bus, but for using protocols/transports like for example STOMP over WebSocket, you usually will have to integrate your own or other (3rd party) communication implementations by creating a custom JSMS connection class.
+It can be used right out of the box in terms of an in-process mediator/event bus, but for using protocols/transports like for example STOMP over WebSocket, you have to integrate your own or other (3rd party) communication implementations by creating a custom JSMS connection class.

 ## Major differences compared to JMS